bugzilla/bugzilla.github.io/_posts/2003-04-24-status-update.md

 *   Bug [194125](https://bugzilla.mozilla.org/show_bug.cgi?id=194125 "CGI.pl warning: Character in "c" format wrapped...") - CGI.pl perl warning: Character in "c" format wrapped
 *   Bug [195424](https://bugzilla.mozilla.org/show_bug.cgi?id=195424 "MySQL 4 Table Locking appears to be different") - Add a note about new MySQL permissions needed for Bugzilla in MySQL 4.
 *   Bug [171674](https://bugzilla.mozilla.org/show_bug.cgi?id=171674 "File::Temp (required by TT 2.08) is broken in Perl 5.6.0") - Adding a section to the Troubleshooting section describing how to fix the File::Temp problems in perl 5.6.0.
 *   Bug [197180](https://bugzilla.mozilla.org/show_bug.cgi?id=197180 "Long component name accepted on component creation but not working when creating a bug") - long component name not flagged as error.
-Because of a mismatch between the size of bugs.component andcomponents.program, this caused silent failures when creating/moving bugsin that component.
+Because of a mismatch between the size of bugs.component and components.program, this caused silent failures when creating/moving bugsin that component.
 *   Port security section rewrite from bug [191537](https://bugzilla.mozilla.org/show_bug.cgi?id=191537 "Make Security Section better") to the 2.16.3 docs
 *   Bug [157704](https://bugzilla.mozilla.org/show_bug.cgi?id=157704 "if you delete a product when usebuggroups is ON, administrator's right may change") - Deleting a product could potentially remove privileges from administrators.
-*   Bug [191971](https://bugzilla.mozilla.org/show_bug.cgi?id=191971 "Bugzilla Guide says you can resolve bugs by email") - The guide incorrectly stated that you could close a bug by sending an email with the code in contib/
+*   Bug [191971](https://bugzilla.mozilla.org/show_bug.cgi?id=191971 "Bugzilla Guide says you can resolve bugs by email") - The guide incorrectly stated that you could close a bug by sending an email with the code in contrib/
 *   Bug [188757](https://bugzilla.mozilla.org/show_bug.cgi?id=188757 "Missing line break in Apache config example in online documentation, section "step-by-step install"") - 2.16 shipped with the problem mentioned in bug [174255](https://bugzilla.mozilla.org/show_bug.cgi?id=174255) and that fix was never ported to 2.16's documentation, so the error was still on bugzilla.org.
 *   Bug [187566](https://bugzilla.mozilla.org/show_bug.cgi?id=187566 "Upgrade section is unclear (missing -dP in suggested cvs command)") - Update upgrade section in the 2.16 branch as was done on the tip